docker-rpm-builder/docker-rpm-builder/README.md

 docker-build-binary-rpm-from-dir.sh alanfranz/drb-epel-6-x86-64:latest FULL_PATH_TO_SRC_DIR --dns=192.168.1.1
 </pre>

-## Using your own image
+## Using your own build image

-You can use whatever base image you like with docker-rpm-builder, as long as it withstands some prerequisites:
+You can use whatever image you like with docker-rpm-builder, as long as it withstands some prerequisites:

 - rpmbuild must exist in path
 - /docker-rpm-build-root dir must exist in the base image, and hold the traditional *SOURCES,RPMS,SRPMS,SPECS,BUILD* directories.